MicrosoftDocs/win32/desktop-src/SecAuthN/sspi-asynchronous.md

 ## API Sample

 A typical call flow works as follows:
-1) Create SspiAsyncContext context to track call
+1) Create SspiAsyncContext context to track call using [SspiCreateAsyncContext](/windows/win32/api/sspi/nf-sspi-sspicreateasynccontext)
-2) Register an SspiAsyncNotifyCallback for the context
+2) Register an [SspiAsyncNotifyCallback](/windows/win32/api/sspi/nf-sspi-sspisetasyncnotifycallback) for the context
-3) Make async call
+3) Make the async call using [SspiAcceptSecurityContextAsync](/windows/win32/api/sspi/nf-sspi-sspiacceptsecuritycontextasync)
-4) On callback, retrieve result
+4) On callback, retrieve the result using [SspiGetAsyncCallStatus](/windows/win32/api/sspi/nf-sspi-sspigetasynccallstatus)
-5) Teardown SspiAsyncContext.
-If reusing the context with SspiReinitAsyncContext, go back to step 2.
+5) Delete SspiAsyncContext using [SspiDeleteSecurityContextAsync](/windows/win32/api/sspi/nf-sspi-sspideletesecuritycontextasync).
+If reusing the context with [SspiReinitAsyncContext](/windows/win32/api/sspi/nf-sspi-sspireinitasynccontext), go back to step 2.

 The sample below demonstrates an invocation of SspiAcceptSecurityContextAsync.
 The sample waits for the call to complete and retrieves the result.